atmsillinois/uiuc-atmos-computing/docs/source/cesm/out_of_box_cesm.rst

 Machine compilers
 =================
-Try ``cp /data/keeling/a/mailes2/CESM/cesm1_2_1/scripts/ccsm_utils/Machines/config_compilers.xml .``

-Make sure the keeling entry (below the intel entry) looks like below.
+In the file ``CESM/cesm1_2_1/scripts/ccsm_utils/Machines/config_compilers.xml``, Paste the code block and check that the keeling entry (below the intel entry) looks like below.

 .. code-block:: xml